-Del Rue is a true Icon.
-Born and raised in Watrous Saskachewan, Del had to fill his father’s shoes at a very early age.
-Del’s father passed away when he was in his teens, he found himself taking over the farm and assuming responsibilities.
+Del Rue was born and raised in Watrous Saskachewan.
+Del had to fill his father’s shoes at a very early age.
+His father passed away when he was in his teens and he found himself taking over the farm and assuming responsibilities.
 A lot of teens would shy away from a challenge of this magnitude but Del stepped in.

 He became a certified seed grower.
 In this capacity, Del worked with University of Saskatchewan to develop new seed crops.
 They collaboratively worked to develop a Barley seed variety: Harrington which is still recognized to date.
 The Harrington barley variety is popular with farmers because it is better producing and has earlier maturity.
 He also helped the university to develop other seed crops for continuous cropping such as wheat, flax and canola.
 In this capacity, Del also tested and rogued seeds.